khutaleanant/PythonCodeFiles/README.md

 # PythonCodeFiles
+This is my first Repo file which is created as on 22nd Feb 2025.
-All python practice codes files store at this repo
+All python practice codes files store at this repo.